 It’s Your Sex Life

-It’s Your Sex Life is MTV’s Emmy and Peabody Award-winning public information campaign to support young people in making responsible decisions about their sexual health.
-The campaign focuses on reducing unintended pregnancy, preventing the spread of sexually transmitted diseases (STDs), including HIV/AIDS, and open communication with partners and healthcare providers.
+It’s Your Sex Life is another informational website focused on reducing unintended pregnancy, preventing the spread of sexually transmitted infections (STIs), including HIV/AIDS, and open communication with partners and healthcare providers.